GabeScott/standard-works-vault/General Conference/1976 April - A Missionary Opportunity.md

 # A Missionary Opportunity

-*By Carlos E. Asay - Of the First Quorum of the Seventy*
+By Elder Carlos E. Asay - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1976 General Conference*